NEONScience/NEON-Data-Skills/tutorials/R/structural-diversity/Structural-Diversity-Discrete-Return.md

     ## 1           76               0.0475             0.9525         10.18562
     ##   vert.sd.aop sd.sd.aop entropy.aop GFP.AOP.aop VAI.AOP.aop VCI.AOP.aop
     ## 1    11.56424  4.320685   0.8390816   0.9683643    2.455946   0.6766286

-How does the structural diversity of the evergreen, sparse TEAK forest compare to the dense, mixed deciduous/evergreen forest from HARV?
+How does the structural diversity of the evergreen TEAK forest compare to the mixed deciduous/evergreen forest from HARV?
 Let's combine the result data.frames for a direct comparison:

     combined_results=rbind(HARV_structural_diversity,